chkpr/check_it/README.md

 It is no longer needed and shouldn't be kept in the directory.

-## Online

-As already mentioned, this project was created for training purpose only (for the same purpose, it was also made available online at this address: https://glacial-temple-51496-87c24c489cfb.herokuapp.com/)

 ## Features currently being added

 - Add categories to lists